muneer78/muneer78.github.io/_posts/2024-07-19-we-dont-have-people.md

 ---
 date: 2024-07-19
-title: We Dont Have People
+title: "We Don't Have People"
 tags: mental-health
 ---